-MFA, 2012, The School of the Art Institute of Chicago; BFA Fiber, College for Creative Studies, Detroit, MI.
-Exhibitions: Abrazo Interno Gallery, New York, NY; Sullivan Gallery, School of the Art Institute of Chicago; Woman Made Gallery, Chicago, IL; G.R.
-N'Namdi Gallery, Detroit, MI; Marshall J. Gardner Center for the Arts, Gary, IN; Various intervention performances sites including Frieze, NY; Armory Show, NY, Art Basel Miami, and Expo Chicago.
-Selected Bibliography: "Street Style: Frieze Edition", Refinery29 (2014); "Motown Leaders Envision a New Paradise Valley: Enclave to Showcase Black Culture", The Associated Press (2007).
-Lectures + Writings: "The Great Good Place" publication, Threewalls Gallery, Chicago, IL; "Adorn: Contemporary Wearable Art" Artist Talk, Chicago, IL; "Race and Anthropology" classroom guest panelist, School of the Art Institute of Chicago.
+EDUCATION: MFA Painting, 2012, The School of the Art Institute of Chicago; BFA Fiber & Materials, College for Creative Studies, Detroit, MI.
+EXHIBITIONS: Abrazo Interno Gallery, New York, NY; Sullivan Gallery, School of the Art Institute of Chicago; Hyde Park Art Center, Chicago; Threewalls Gallery, Chicago; Woman Made Gallery, Chicago, IL; G.R.
+N'Namdi Gallery, Detroit, MI; Various intervention performance sites including Frieze, NY; Armory Show, NY, Art Basel Miami, and Expo Chicago.
+SELECTED BIOGRAPHY: "Street Style: Frieze Edition", Refinery29; "Motown Leaders Envision a New Paradise Valley: Enclave to Showcase Black Culture", The Associated Press.
+LECTURES + WRITINGS: "The Great Good Place" publication, Threewalls Gallery, Chicago, IL; "Adorn: Contemporary Wearable Art" Artist Talk, Chicago, IL; "Race and Anthropology" studio guest panelist, School of the Art Institute of Chicago.

 Experience at SAIC